BACK

 IDEATION

-I focused on modularity — designing reusable patterns that could scale as new tools and views were added.
-This gave the product team flexibility to evolve functionality without requiring a full redesign.
+I also focused on modularity, designing reusable patterns that could scale as new tools and views were added.
+This modular system gave the product team flexibility to evolve functionality over time without requiring full redesigns, while ensuring consistency across operator, engineer, and manager interfaces.

 Early-stage wireframes for key workflows, helping to validate screen structure and task flows before visual styling.